sebv/wd-tractor/README.md

 #wd-tractor

 A port of [Protractor](https://github.com/angular/protractor) to the [wd](https://github.com/admc/wd) driver.

-This is an early version so expect a few bugs.

 ## Credits